 Pros: Offers the greatest flexibility in shopping around for a good deal on your unit and working with an installer of your choice.

-Some installers will only work with certain brands and models, so check first.
+Some installers will only work with certain brands and models, so check with them first.

 Chris's advice on installation options